 Iteration 2:

-- Risk Analysis: Identify and mitigate risks associated with transaction integrity and performance.
+- Risk Analysis: Determine and reduce the transaction integrity and performance concerns.

 - Engineering: Develop and integrate the transaction processing module.

-- Evaluation: Evaluate system performance, gather feedback, and plan further enhancements.
+- Evaluation: Assess system performance, get feedback, and make plans for future improvements.

 The Spiral Model is well-suited for large and complex projects with high-risk factors and need for early user feedback.
 For instance: